Stephen L. Carter: Writing career

 Carter's non-fiction books have received praise from voices across the political spectrum, from Marion Wright Edelman to John Joseph O'Connor.
 Carter's first novel, The Emperor of Ocean Park, spent 11 weeks on the New York Times best-seller list in 2002.
-It won both the 2003 Anisfield-Wolf Book Award (Fiction) and the 2003 BCALA Literary Award, from the Black Caucus of the American Library Association., with further nominations for the NAACP Image Award for Outstanding Literary Work, Fiction, the CWA New Blood Dagger from the Crime Writer's Association, and the 2002 Los Angeles Times Book Prize, in the mystery/thriller category.
+It won both the 2003 Anisfield-Wolf Book Award (Fiction) and the 2003 BCALA Literary Award, from the Black Caucus of the American Library Association., with further nominations for the NAACP Image Award for Outstanding Literary Work, Fiction, the CWA New Blood Dagger from the Crime Writers' Association, and the 2002 Los Angeles Times Book Prize, in the mystery/thriller category.

 His second novel, New England White, and third, Palace Council, form a trilogy of sorts with The Emperor of Ocean Park, all being set in the fictional New England town of Elm Harbor, with some characters from each book appearing in the others.

 His fourth novel, Jericho's Fall, was published in July 2009.
 His book, The Violence of Peace: America's Wars in the Age of Obama, was published in 2011.
 In August 2014, The Globe and Mail tagged Carter's Back Channel as one of "five new crime novels worth a read."

 Carter's work is seen frequently on the op-ed pages of major newspapers.
 In addition to his policy writings and novels, Carter for several years wrote a feature column in Christianity Today magazine, and he has been quoted in the media on religion in public life.
 He is currently a Bloomberg View columnist at Bloomberg.com.